flyingmachine/nanoc-blog/content/essays/dropout-making-dough.md

 drinking a delicious, cool drink.
 And it was exactly as awesome as it sounds :)

-The rest of this post details how I got there with the hope that the information will be helpful or inspiring for others wanting to work for themselves.
-I'll cover the general principles that guided me with specific examples.
+The rest of this post details the mindset I had developed to get me to that point.
+Hopefully it will be helpful or inspiring for others wanting to work for themselves.
+I may provide more concrete info in a later post.

-## Principle 1: Reject the Statistical Approach to Planning Your Life
+## Reject the Statistical Approach to Planning Your Life

 _Brief aside: when I talk about "statistics" in the example below, I am talking literally about statistics derived from data.
 However, this